gurish165/Pokemon_Duel/README.md

 The Bench is where your Pokemon sit at the start of the match.
 Any Pokemon on the Bench can be moved into play through the Spawn Points.

 ### Spawn Point(s)
-These are the points on each corner of the field where your Pokemon enter the field.
-If these points are blocked on your side, either by yourself or by your opponent, you will not be able to move your Pokemon onto the field.
+These are the points on each corner of the field where Pokemon can enter the field.
+Your Pokemon can only enter the field through the Spawn Points on your side of the field.
+If these points are blocked on your side, either by yourself or by your opponent, you will not be able to move your Pokemon onto the field, unless they have a special ability.
 If you have no Pokemon on the field and your opponent is blocking your Spawn Points, they will incur a Wait Win.

 ![Game Spawn Points Image](README_Images/Game_Board_Spawn_Point_Highlight.jpg)